MolecularAI/aizynthfinder/docs/relationships.rst

 Relationships
 =============

-This page shows some relationship diagrams, i.e. how the different objects are connect.
+This page shows some relationship diagrams, i.e. how the different objects are connect in a typical retrosynthesis analysis using Monte Carlo tree search.

 These are the tree different types of relationships used: